CliMA/CloudMicrophysics.jl/docs/src/MicrophysicsFlexible.md

 # Microphysics Flexible

-The `MicrophysicsFlexible.jl` module relies on the extension defined in `ext/CloudyExt.jl`, based on a flexible N-moment microphysics scheme built in the external package `Cloudy.jl`.
+The `MicrophysicsFlexible.jl` module relies on the extension defined in `ext/CloudyExt.jl`, based on a flexible N-moment microphysics scheme built in the external package [Cloudy.jl](https://github.com/CliMA/Cloudy.jl).
 This option currently handles warm-rain processes including coalescence, condensation/evaporation, and sedimentation (terminal velocity).
 Unlike typical moment-based schemes which distinguish between categories such as rain and cloud, and which determine rates of conversion between categories (the canonical autoconversion, accretion, and self-collection), this option gives the user the flexibility to define as many or as few moments as they please, with these coalescence-based processes being solved directly without relying on conversion rates.
 Likewise, the rate of condensation/evaporation is defined through the rate of diffusion of water vapor to/from the surface of droplets defined by the subdistributions which underpin the method.
 The user has not only the flexibility to specify the number of moments (and therefore the complexity/accuracy) to use, but also the assumed size distributions corresponding to these moments.
 For instance, one might define a 5-moment implementation using an Exponential mode for smaller cloud droplets, plus a Gamma mode for larger rain droplets.
 Or, more creatively, perhaps a 12-moment implementation comprised of four Gamma modes.

 Options for dynamics and size distributions are under continuous development in the `Cloudy.jl` package, thus only the default and suggested use cases are described in detail here.